HPENetworking/HPEIMCUtils/ZeroTouchProvisioning/InitialConfigFiles/ArubaOS/readme.md

+# ArubaOS

+These configurations have been provided for the following platforms

-# Notes on ArubaOS Autodeployment
+## Notes on ArubaOS Autodeployment

-Taken from the ArubaOS docuemntation
+Taken from the ArubaOS documentation

 7.14.1 DHCP auto deployment
 Auto deployment relies on DHCP options and the current DHCP auto-configuration function.
 Auto deployment is platform independent, avoiding the J-number validation of the downloaded configuration file when downloaded using DHCP option 66/67.
 The downloaded configuration file has an IGNORE tag immediately after the J-number in its header.